Have you been searching for WordPress themes with demo content?

 - Top Magazine

 ColorMag is different from my taste because the free edition lacks even a tiny feature.
 The pro version differs little from the free version except for a few extra features.
-But ColorMag is fine if you like outdated news, blog, or magazine website with free demos.

 - Lifestyle Blog

 - App Landing Page

 Beginners will love Elementor.
 Easy is good, but I hate messy layouts that are hard to optimize.
 It gets worse if you use security plugins.